 The most familiar examples of citizen participation in international cooperation are support for NGOs that engage in international cooperation and participation in those activities.
-The number of Japan's NGOs expanded greatly since the enactment of the "Act on the Promotion of Specified Non-profit Activities" (NPO Act) in 1998 and progress of legal provisions.
-There are said to be around 400 organizations actually engaged in international cooperation activities.
-MOFA is strengthening collaboration with NGOs which it considers to be essential partners in promoting the "Visibility of Japanese Aid."
-More specifically, MOFA financially cooperates projects implemented overseas by Japan's NGOs, (such as Grant Assistance for Japanese NGO Projects), and implements projects aimed to enhance the capabilities of NGOs.
-It is expected that Japan's NGOs broaden ODA horizons, develop excellent human resources in the area of international cooperation, and play a role to promote the "Visibility Japanese Aid".
-(For further details on partnership with NGOs, see page 159)
+The number of Japan's NGOs expanded greatly since the enactment of the "Act on the Promotion of Specified Nonprofit Activities" (NPO Act) in 1998 and progress of legal provisions.
+There are said to be more than 400 organizations actually engaged in international cooperation activities.
+MOFA is strengthening collaboration with NGOs which it considers to be essential partners in promoting the "visibility of Japanese Aid."
+More specifically, MOFA financially supports projects implemented overseas by Japan's NGOs (such as Grant Assistance for Japanese NGO Projects), and implements projects aimed to enhance the capabilities of NGOs.
+It is expected that Japan's NGOs broaden ODA horizons, develop excellent human resources in the area of international cooperation, and play a role to promote the "visibility of Japanese Aid."